Facilitation tools and techniques

 Icebreakers for teams

-Browse more than 200 searchable, free icebreaker activities from a range of providers to energize any group and create connections quickly.
+Browse more than 200 searchable, free icebreaker activities from a range of providers to energise any group and create connections quickly.
 Practitioners can also use an AI-assisted search filter by activity type and time required, ensuring tailored warm-ups for both fresh teams and established groups.
 This collection is ideal for boosting rapport, engagement, and participation from the start.

 Group facilitation and problem-solving